Are you seeking a decent CPU that can deliver close to top-tier performance? But trying to decide which one to pick, a 4-core or 6-core CPU!

 iGPU or integrated graphics comes with the CPU and can perform sufficiently for typical daily tasks.
 Integrated graphics vary from gen to gen. If you compare similar gen’s four-core CPU with a six-core one, you’ll get the same level of integrated GPU.

 But the latest gen six-core processor will have a better iGPU than its previous gen’s four or six-core processor.
+You can find if your CPU comes with iGPU in another article.

 I hope you get all the key differences between 4-core and 6-core CPUs.
 Some cores might not work when the CPU is idle because they are in the perked state.
 But you can enable all the cores of a CPU if you want to remain active all the time.